 - Stationary exercises with dogs: lunge and balance series

 - Running with dogs

 - Walking with dogs

-Dawn Celapino, fitness trainer and founder of Leash Your Fitness, offers classes that provide a space for pups and their humans to work out alongside each other.
+Dawn Celapino, fitness trainer and founder of Leash Your Fitness in San Diego, offers classes that provide a space for pups and their humans to work out alongside each other.

 “Walking your dog is fine,” Celapino says, “but you’re not getting balance work and you’re not building muscle.
 Our classes are a complete workout for the person and work time for the dogs—I want the dogs to be focusing on their parents and on the task at hand.”

 While the activities are really more of a practice in obedience for dogs, Celapino’s exercises are a great way for pet owners to get outside and move together.
-If you don’t have access to classes like Celapino’s, she created this set of exercises that you can do at a nearby park:
+If you don’t have access to classes like Celapino’s, she created this set of exercises that you can do in your yard or a park:

 - Start with a 2-3 minute walk or jog to get your dog moving.

 - 10 push-ups on a picnic table or on the ground with your dog in a sit.

 - 30-second walk followed by a 10-second sprint, then another 30-second walk.